Belize

 The most famous Belizean writer is Zee Edgell and her first novel, Beka Lamb, published in 1982, is highly regarded in Belize.
 Born in Belize City in 1940, Edgell wrote four novels, taught at Kent State University, and died on December 20, 2020.

-To read more about Zee Edgell, select Bomb Magazine: Zee Edgell by Bernardine Evaristo
+To read more about Zee Edgell, select Bomb Magazine: Zee Edgell by Bernardine Evaristo.

 John Alexander Watler was a journalist, poet, playwright, and short story writer born in Monkey River.

-, granddaughter of Garifuna leader Thomas Vincent Ramos, founded the Belizean Poets Society in 2005.
+Adele Ramos, granddaughter of Garifuna leader Thomas Vincent Ramos, founded the Belizean Poets Society in 2005.

 Select How Belizean Writer Adele Ramos Came To Be Her Country’s Biggest Poet to learn more about her.